Parli/CanvasTest/README.md

 If any client presses the `esc` key, all clients should clear their current image.

+Places to write your code have been marked in `server.js` and `public/index.js`

+You can load `index.js` directly from the file system if you want to work on that before building the server.

+Please begin working on the test as soon as you receive it, and send it back to us as soon as you are done.

 The following documentation will put you in the right direction:

 ## Node.js